Issues of Concern

 Orientation

-Family Relationship
+Family relationship

 This category assesses family relationships relevant to the patient.
 Healthcare team members are encouraged to ask questions to understand the patient’s family structure.
 Examples include: “Who is the head of your household?”
 “Who makes the decisions in your family?”
-“Is it important for you to have family or friends present while you are sick?”
+“Is it important to have family or friends present while you are sick?”
 “Should I speak directly to you about healthcare decisions, or is there someone else in your family with whom I should be discussing decisions?”

-Health Beliefs
+Health beliefs

 The healthcare team member asks questions about health and health beliefs.
 It is important to remember that not all cultural groups subscribe to the germ theory.
 Some cultures believe illness can be caused by something being out of balance, a result of misdeeds, or caused by evil spirits.
 To understand a patient’s health beliefs, the healthcare team member can ask the patient what they do to stay healthy and how they explain illness.

-Education Level
+Education level

 Another important component of a cultural assessment is to discern the person’s education level and how they prefer to learn.
 Questions such as “How much formal education did you complete?”
 “All people learn differently.
-Some of our options for teaching you are small group discussions, one-on-one teaching, reading, or watching videos.
+Some of our options for teaching you are small group discussions, 1-on-1 teaching, reading, or watching videos.
 Which do you prefer?”

-Spirituality and Religion
+Spirituality and religion

-By asking questions that address the above categories, the healthcare team member can complete a comprehensive cultural assessment of the patient for whom they are caring.
-This assessment should be used to inform the patient-centered plan of care.
-Respecting the patient’s unique cultural needs while developing and implementing a care plan will help enhance their quality of life.
+Because some religions require patients to follow a diet or a prayer ritual, healthcare team members must respect these preferences.
+By asking questions addressing the above categories, the healthcare team member can complete a comprehensive cultural assessment of the patient they care for.
+This assessment should inform the patient-centered plan of care.
+Respecting the patient’s unique cultural needs while developing and implementing a care plan helps enhance their quality of life.

 Plan of Care